kvnn/OnboardBot/README.md

 ]
 ```

 OnboardBot (via `prompts.py`) will use the data models above to collect data from the user in a conversational, helpful manner.
-Note that to enable a Model, it must be imported into `app.py` and added to `enabled_models`.
+Note that to enable a Model, it must be added to the `enabled_models` list in `models.py`.

 ### UI